mohamedlahdour/OpenNTP/README.md

 After starting the software by typing the following command line in a terminal:

          cd OpenRSN
-         $ python3 main.py
+         $ python main.py

-A main window (GUI) of the package OpenRSN on an Ubuntu Linux machine will be displayed as in Figure bellow.
+A main window (GUI) of the package OpenNTPon an Ubuntu Linux machine will be displayed as in Figure bellow.

 ![Image 0](https://github.com/mohamedlahdour/OpenRSN/blob/master/Docs/source/_images/main.png)